-Digital business cards are a new concept that’s been slowly advancing toward day-to-day use by leveraging smartphones that sit in every professional’s pocket these days.
-Its user adoption has been slow, but subtle hints at its emergence in 2020 are becoming more and more apparent.
-But if you’re out of the loop and not sure what a digital business card entails, we’ll break it down and answer some frequently asked questions about what they are, how they work, and how you can get one.
+Digital business cards are a new concept that’s been slowly advancing toward day-to-day use by leveraging smartphones that sit in every professional’s pocket.
+Its user adoption has been slow, but subtle hints of its emergence in 2020 are becoming more and more apparent.
+If you’re out of the loop and not sure what a digital business card entails, we’ll break it down and answer some frequently asked questions about what they are, how they work, and how you can get one.

 A digital business card is, at its core, a business card that exists online under an account you own and can log into at any time.
 It has all your contact information, title, company name, logo, and everything you would expect on a business card.

 With a range of platforms hosting digital business cards, you can actually a few more goodies that make it more interactive and engaging for recipients, like adding optional additional info, portfolio of work, and more.

 LinkedIn has, in fact, been a de-facto digital business card for professionals looking for ways to keep in touch, but its a social aspect, constant news feeds, publicity, and the fact that you can’t easily export your contacts, leads to LinkedIn being a somewhat less optimal way to digitally exchange contact info.

 A digital business card should be easily exchanged, easily managed, and easily accessible.

 Aside from the more green aspect of using a digital business card over a physical one, a digital business card never needs to be replenished, and it can be exchanged both in person, as well as online.

 A digital business card also has the added benefit of interacting with physical business cards so that any person you might run into who doesn’t share your fondness of digital business cards can still not only hand you their card, but the card can be scanned into your database of choice.
 This is a feature existing in some CRMs, but with a digital business card involved, the experience can trickle down to your contacts.